BUILDS-/builds-workshops/command_line/README.md

 Since the home directory is accessed quite frequently, it's shortened to `~`.
 From now on we'll refer to folders as directores and we'll call your home directory `/home/username`.

 To see the files in the current directory just type `ls`, this lists files in your current working directory.
 You may or may not have files in your home directory (if on Mac, you probably will).
-You'll see the `command_line` folder we cloned earlier.
+You'll see the `builds-workshops` folder we cloned earlier.
 You'll also see some of your own files:

 	$ ls
-	command_line
+	builds-workshops

-Now let's learn a new command `cd`.
+Now let's learn a new command: `cd`.
 This moves between folders, so let's say I type:

 	$ cd ~